 Our Nursery and Reception classes follow the Statutory Framework for the Early Years Foundation Stage.
 Our aim is to provide the children with a play-based curriculum that is tailored for each child’s individual needs.
 We offer a welcoming, safe and secure environment where children’s excitement and love of learning can be sparked and developed.
 We offer a broad, balanced, relevant and differentiated curriculum that offers continuity and progression through our indoor and outdoor classrooms.
-In line with Early Years philosophy and good practice we always ensure we plan to maximize every opportunity to enable our children to access each area of learning, in so far as possible, both indoors and outdoors.
+In line with Early Years philosophy and good practice we always ensure we plan to maximise every opportunity to enable our children to access each area of learning, in so far as possible, both indoors and outdoors.
 We have very attractive outdoor spaces for both Nursery and Reception.
-There is a wide variety of activities on offer both adult led, child led and adult supported.
+There is a wide variety of activities on offer adult led explicit teaches, child led continuous provision and adult supported enhanced continuous provision.

-Our teaching style across FS incorporates assessing of prior learning to inform planning, explicit teaching, developing confidence and independence with the skills that have been taught and application of these skills in adult led and child initiated experiences.
+Our teaching style across FS incorporates assessing of prior learning to inform planning, explicit teaching, developing confidence and independence with the skills that have been taught and application of these skills in adult led, enhanced provision and child initiated continuous provision experiences.
 They are planned for using a concrete, pictorial and symbolic approach.

 We ensure that we work in conjunction with parents/carers and have strong communication systems in place to ensure that we share as much information as possible.
 Each half term we have a very successful ‘Stay and Share’ session where parents are invited to bring a ‘Magic Moment’ card they have completed with their child at home on a designated area of the curriculum.
 Everyone comes together to celebrate the achievements of each other and the ‘magic moment’ cards are then put on display for visitors to see.
 In addition to this the parents have the opportunity to look at their child’s Learning Journey during these sessions.
 We ask that the adult complete a short evaluation of what they have seen and what they think.
-At the end of each theme a topic evaluation is sent out to parents to gain the child’s view and their view on the work that has been undertaken.
-These help to inform future planning.
+We use Google Classroom to communicate short homework tasks and the parents respond by uploading photos examples of work and videos of their child participating in the activities.

-We work closely as a Foundation Stage Team to ensure that key information and transition from both Nursery to Reception and Reception to Year One is smooth.
+We work closely as a Foundation Stage Team to ensure that key information and transition from both Nursery to Reception and Reception to Year One is smooth and stress free.

 Our main priorities are to ensure that our children are secure, safe, happy and learning!

 Literacy sessions are planned for daily.
-In FS we have a Literacy/theme Floor Book; the work within this exemplifies the processes undertaken in these sessions.
 Our Literacy sessions are based upon the themes that we are to cover and follow our teaching style.
 The sessions are based upon the children using the concrete, pictorial and symbolic approach.
 This means that they will have as many practical experiences as possible before we expect them to make the connection with pictorial images and finally more abstract symbolic concepts.

-Reading starts in the Early Years and is facilitated through the Letters and Sounds Phonics programme; children are taught the sounds and then taught how to blend these sounds for reading.
+Reading starts in the Early Years and is facilitated through the Read, Write, Inc Phonics programme; children are taught the sounds and then taught how to blend these sounds for reading.
 Children are introduced to tricky words; words that cannot be sounded out.
-When they are ready, the children take home a reading book that is suited to their ability.
+When they are ready, the children take home a reading book that is suited directly to their phonics ability.

 In the Early Years, any mark that a child makes is considered important as these are the early stages of writing.
-Children are monitored as they experience using different grips with writing implements, with the aim of encouraging children to use the pincer grip when they are developmentally ready.
-Children will start ascribing meaning to their marks and as they take part in daily phonics sessions their writing will develop into beginning to write some simple CVC words and then onto writing sentences.
-In Reception we also focus on letter formation and so as we learn a sound in phonics sessions we also learn the correct way to form it.
+Children are monitored as they experience using different grips with writing implements, with the aim of encouraging children to use the tripod or pincer grip when they are developmentally ready.
+Children will start ascribing meaning to their marks and as they take part in daily phonics sessions their writing will develop into beginning to write some simple CVC words and then onto writing phrases, captions, speech bubbles, posters and finally sentences.
+In Nursery if the child is developmentally ready and in Reception we also focus on letter formation and so as we learn a sound in phonics sessions we also learn the correct way to form it.

-Phonics sessions are timetabled for 4 days of the week and the children are in three different ability groups in both Nursery and Reception, this enables the staff to tailor the sessions as closely as possible to the individual needs of each child.
-Where appropriate these sessions are vertically grouped across classes.
+Phonics sessions are timetabled for 5 days of the week and the children are in three different ability groups in Nursery and two different ability groups in Reception, this enables the staff to tailor the sessions as closely as possible to the individual needs of each child.
 These sessions are explicitly taught with opportunities for the children to rehearse and develop confidence in skills previously learned as well as apply their skills to new situations.

 Maths sessions are planned for daily and children are taught explicitly in small groups with either the Teacher or the Teaching Assistant.
-They are then given opportunities to consolidate what they have learned in the continuous play areas and to apply their understanding in different planned activities or challenges.
+They are then given opportunities to consolidate what they have learned in enhanced continuous provision and in the continuous play areas and to apply their understanding in different planned activities or challenges.